lrobidou/findere/README.md

 ## Reproduce paper results
 The paper results can be reproduced on the branch `paper`.
-Use only this branch (`git ckeckout paper` and latter `git submodule update --init --recursive`) in order to reproduce these results.
+Use only this branch (`git checkout paper` and latter `git submodule update --init --recursive`) in order to reproduce these results.
 Please use the `paper` branch only for this purpose as recent developments do not impact this branch.

 # Running